-Craft Store Business Overview:
+Craft Store Business Overview

 There are really not too many industries that can claim this feature, but a craft shop reflects the particular owner’s skills and talents.

 What makes this industry appealing to so many people is the fact unique products are being sold.
 The seller gets to practice his or her craft.
-The buyer knows he or she is purchasing an item that is not mass produced, which adds a special quality.
+The buyer knows he or she is purchasing an item that is not mass-produced, which adds a special quality.

-Like any business, you should dedicate specific working space.
+If you’re making your own crafts you should dedicate specific working space.
 Craft making requires room for creating and storing the final products.

 - Retail sales skills